isblab/IMP_Toolbox/af_pipeline/README.md

   "B": [50, 51, 52, 53, 54, 55, 56]
 }
 ```
-- `num_proteins=2` ensures that only those pseudo-domains that have at-least two proteins are in the output.
-- `num_res=5` ensures that each chain within a pseudo-domain has at least 5 residues.

-- You can additionally apply pLDDT cutoff to remove low confidence residues from the structure.
+- You can additionally apply pLDDT cutoff (`plddt_filter=True`) to remove low confidence residues from the structure.

 ```python
 domains = af_rigid.predict_domains(